 - Plot the detailed daily routes.
 Now it's time for the detailed work!
-There are several tools available for doing this; my tool of choice was Strava.com (see below) although you might however simply prefer to use paper maps.
+There are several online mapping tools available for doing this; my tool of choice at the time was Strava.com as it was very flexible and detailed, and allowed me to download the GPX files.
+You might find a different tool easier (see below for various route planning tools), or even simply prefer to use paper maps!
 Either way, this is the stage where you plan the exact roads you'll be cycling on each day.

 When doing your planning you might find it useful to look at the National Cycle Network; a series of 14,000 miles of quiet roads and traffic free paths throughout the country that have been developed by the national cycle charity Sustrans.
-They're well signposted along the route which can help with your navigation efforts.
+They're well signposted along the route which can really help with navigation.
 You can buy the poster route maps from the Sustrans website.

 The Safety & Security page of this website is also worth checking out, as it contains details of routes (and how busy the roads are) around some of the key sections of the ride.